jhupsycholing/mturk-microbatcher/README.md

   - **Equal number of subjects?** -- Will you have the same number of subjects for each list?
 If yes, indicate how many.
 If no, indicate the amount of subjects for each individual list

-*It should be noted that `mTurk Study Manager` uses HIT titles to keep track of past experiments.
+*It should be noted that `mTurk microbatcher` uses HIT titles to keep track of past experiments.
 Whenever a subject completes a HIT, they will become associated with two qualifications.
 One will have the same name as the title of the HIT, indicating that they have completed a HIT with this Title.
 If you use consistent titles for different Ibex experiments you're running, you can add this qualification to the 'Excluded' list to blacklist anyone who has completed that experiment before.
 The other qualification is used to keep track of subjects across a series of micro-batched HITs (which is how all HITs are distributed with this app).
 The name of this qualification is in the form '{HIT Title} -- {HITId}', where HITId corresponds to the ID for the first micro-batch in the series.

 ### Review HITs